About Peanut and Tree Nut Allergies

 - Consider making your child's school lunches, as well as snacks and treats to take to parties, play dates, sleepovers, school functions, and other outings.

-- Talk to the daycare supervisor or school principal before your child attends.
-Work together to create a food allergy emergency action plan.
+- Work with the childcare supervisor or school principal to create a food allergy emergency action plan.

 - Keep epinephrine accessible at all times — not in the glove compartment of your car, but with you, because seconds count during an anaphylaxis episode.

-With a little preparation, and prevention, you can ensure that your child's allergy doesn't get in the way of a happy, healthy, everyday life.
+With a little preparation and prevention, you can make sure that your child's allergy doesn't get in the way of a happy, healthy everyday life.

-Reviewed by: Magee Defelice, MD, and Sheelagh M. Stewart, RN, MPH
+Reviewed by: Magee DeFelice, MD, and Alana Kekevian, DO

 |American Academy of Allergy, Asthma, and Immunology The American Academy of Allergy, Asthma, and Immunology offers up-to-date information and a find-an-allergist search tool.|

 |American College of Allergy, Asthma, and Immunology The ACAAI is an organization of allergists-immunologists and health professionals dedicated to quality patient care.
 Contact them at: American College of Allergy, Asthma, and Immunology|

 85 W. Algonquin Road